bertalanV-beep/advanced-nova-media-library/readme.md

 # Laravel Advanced Nova Media Library

+## This repository was forked from [ebess/advanced-nova-media-library](https://github.com/ebess/advanced-nova-media-library) and modified to support multiple custom properties for media.

 Manage images of [spatie's media library package](https://github.com/spatie/laravel-medialibrary).
 Upload multiple images and order them by drag and drop.